ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ### <a name="variables"></a> Variables

 In lambda calculus, the symbols that are used inside a function are called variables.
-Going back to the function you defined above,
+Going back to the function you defined above:

 ```scheme
 (λx.x)